zhangwentao/notebook/react.md

 ## key methods
 + You can think of props like “knobs” that you can adjust.
 They serve the same role as arguments serve for functions—in fact, props are the *only argument* to your component!
 React component functions accept a single argument, a props object
 + When you nest content inside a JSX tag, the parent component will receive that content in a prop called children.
++ Note that your components won’t receive key as a prop.
+It’s only used as a hint by React itself.
+If your component needs an ID, you have to pass it as a separate prop: <Profile key={id} userId={id} />.